johnwaynehacker/rwd-xray/README.md

 |`VERSION`|A910|manufacturer region/code|

 ## .rwd File Formats
-Each file has a signature, headers, and firmware
+Each file has a signature, headers, firmware and checksum

 ---

 ### Z (0x5a) format
-##### STATUS: high priority (many files use this format)
+TODO:
 - [x] signature
 - [x] headers
     - [x] encryption keys
 - [ ] firmware
     - [x] cipher
     - [ ] checksums - need to find some to validate

-    - [ ] first 8 bytes - different, so what are they?
+(many files use this format)

 ##### SIGNATURE
 ```